gt-sse-center/SoftwareCitationAuditor/README.md

 # softwarecitationauditor

-**softwarecitationauditor** is a Python command-line tool to extract software mentions from research papers (PDFs) and check whether they are properly cited, using the OpenAI API — with **experimental support** for Claude and Gemini.
+**softwarecitationauditor** is a Python command-line tool to extract software mentions from research papers (PDFs) and check whether they are properly cited, using structured LLM queries — supporting OpenAI, Claude, Gemini, and Ollama.

 ---